Unit: 10th Battalion

 Grave / Panel Ref.: Pier and Face 10D

-Wainer was born in the June quarter 1894.
+Wainer was born on 26 March 1894.
 The son of John Thomas (Tailor) and Mary Elizabeth (née Wainer) Kirton.
-He had six older brothers and sisters, Thomas, Rebecca Annie, Hugh, Bernard, John E. and Charles Herbert; a twin brother, Frederick, and two younger brothers, Frank and John.
+He had six older brothers and sisters, Thomas, Rebecca Annie, Hugh, Bernard, John Edgar and Charles Herbert; a twin brother, Frederick, and two younger brothers, Frank and John.

 In 1901 (Census RG 13/3048) they were living on Silver Street, Ruskington, Lincolnshire.
 In 1911 (Census RG 14/19618) the family were at the same address, however, Wainer was employed as a “Journeyman Butcher” by Alfred Sulley (Butcher) at Donington, near Spalding.

-‘The Lincolnshire Chronicle’ [27 November 1915] reported that Wainer and his brother, Lance Corporal 2960 Charles Herbert KIRTON (right) had enlisted together in the 2/4th Battalion, Lincolnshire Regiment, in October 1914.
+‘The Lincolnshire Chronicle’ [27 November 1915] reported that Wainer and his brother, Lance Corporal 2960 Charles Herbert KIRTON (left) had enlisted together in the 2/4th Battalion, Lincolnshire Regiment, in October 1914.